SheffieldJournalism/multimedia-template/README.md

 - **style.css** is where the CSS styles go
 - js/**index.js** is where the bits of JavaScript go
 - **images** is the folder where you put your images and other media

+There are also some other files that will help you add additonal content to your page:

 - **examples.html** has examples of some different elements or features you could add
 - **HTML_snippets.html** has HTML snippets that you can copy/paste and modify